Garda Síochána - national police force

-If you are not fully satisfied with the assistance you have received from members of the Garda Siochána or if you have any enquiries or suggestions, you should contact the Garda Victim Liaison Officer or your local superintendent.
-You will receive a reply within 21 days.
+If you are not fully satisfied with the assistance you have received from members of the Garda Siochána or if you have any enquiries or suggestions, you should contact your local Garda station and ask for the officer in charge or contact the Garda Victim Liaison Office.

 For further information about the Gardaí you should contact:

-Should you wish to speak directly with the Gardaí, please contact your local Garda station.
+Should you wish to speak directly with the Gardaí, contact your local Garda station.